Skip to content

-The first commercial planting of seed-based Miscanthus plugs in Germany marks the latest breakthrough in more than 20 years of UK innovation, to upscale crop planting to support net zero targets in the UK and Europe.
+The first commercial planting of seed-based Miscanthus plugs in Germany marks a major milestone for the crop, building on more than 20 years of UK innovation and paving the way for wider adoption across the UK and Europe.

 Currently, Miscanthus is grown from rhizome (rootstock).
 The commercial species of plants do not produce seed, and the only way to propagate the crop is to lift the rhizomes, split and replant them.